-May is Bladder Cancer Awareness Month.
+Bladder Cancer Awareness Month is observed in May each year.
 Bladder cancer is a common type of cancer in the United States.
 Nearly 77,000 people will be diagnosed with bladder cancer and some 16,000 people are expected to die from the disease in 2016, according to the National Cancer Institute’s Surveillance, Epidemiology, and End Results Program (SEER).

 Cancer that is in the lining of the bladder is called superficial.
-About three out of four people survived five years or more after being diagnosed with bladder cancer between 2006 and 2012, according to federal statistics.
+According to federal statistics, about three out of four people survived five years or more after being diagnosed with bladder cancer between 2006 and 2012.

 The awareness color for Bladder Cancer is Purple and Yellow.